Information for young people on self-harm, with advice on how to help yourself and where to go for support.

 When you’re feeling a bit better, you can try to work out why you self-harmed again.
 This will help you to make changes and prepare for similar situations in the future.

-Letting someone know that you’ve started self-harming again can help make sure you get the right support.
+• Let someone know that you've started self-harming again, to make sure you get the right support.
 It may be that your doctor can refer you for some further support, or your teachers can give you some extra help at school or college.

 Starting the process of not self-harming again shows your strength.
 And you know you were already successful in stopping once.
 So this time, you may find it easier to stay free from self-harm for longer.